WIQH

 WIQH (88.3 FM) is a high school radio station to serve Concord, Massachusetts.
 The station is owned by Concord-Carlisle High School and licensed to the Concord-Carlisle Regional School District.
 It airs a high school radio format featuring a wide variety of music genres.

-The station was assigned the WIQH call letters by the Federal Communications Commission.
+The station was assigned the WIQH call letters by the Federal Communications Commission (FCC).
 Contrary to popular belief, the call letters do not stand for Why I Quit High School.

-WIQH broadcasts student shows 6 days a week (except for Sunday).
+WIQH broadcasts student shows 5 days a week (except for weekends).
 DJs play a wide variety of music, host talk shows, and also frequently cover Concord-Carlisle's Varsity sports games.
-The station also features the Fenn School Radio in Concord once a month, alumni shows on the weekends, and several annual special events.

-WIQH's normal broadcasting hours are from 3:00 to 10:00 p.m. weekdays and Saturdays from 1:00 to 9:00 p.m.
+WIQH's broadcasting hours are 24 hours a day, 365 days a year, with live student run shows from 3 to 7 p.m. on school days during the school year.

 History

 In 1971, WIQH was founded in essentially a glorified closet at Concord-Carlisle High School.
 It was a 10-watt station, giving it a range of just a few miles on the crowded radio dial of the Boston area.
 In 1975, when the school completed a large expansion, WIQH moved across campus to a leftover mobile classroom trailer.
 This would be the station's home for the next 20 years.